martinResearch/fastermypy/README.md

 - **Pre-Execution Command Support:** Ensures dependencies are up-to-date before type checking.
 - **Search for the mypy.ini file in the parent folders**: You don't have to run mypy from the folder that contains the `mypy.ini` file.

-The goal os to provide a temporary solution to https://github.com/python/mypy/issues/18526 until this eventually get supported by mypy
+The goal is to provide a temporary solution to https://github.com/python/mypy/issues/18526 until this eventually get supported by mypy.

 ## Installation